Everything about nuts

 When you get to the roasting stage, you’ll want to preheat your oven for around 20 minutes.
 You should be good with 400 degrees Fahrenheit (204 degrees Celcius).

 Now, it’s time to spread your chopped acorns across a baking pan lined with baking paper.
 After that, place the chopped acorns in the oven for between 25 and 35 minutes at the same temperature.
-I like to put them on the lowest rack and turn on the heat from above only, to avoid burning them.
+I like to put them on the lowest rack and turn on the heat from above to avoid burning them.

 It’s finally time to turn those roasted acorns into beautiful grounds!
 Use a coarse grinding setting using either a hand-powered or electric coffee grinder.

-Roasting the grounds (optional)
+8. Roasting the grounds (optional)

-The moment has finally arrived to taste the fruits of your hard work!
-You’re generally just brewing your acorn coffee the same way you would brew regular coffee.
-The big difference is that acorn coffee needs slightly less water than regular coffee because the flavor is far less potent.
+One of the differences you will spot immediately is that acorn coffee needs slightly less water than regular coffee, because the flavor is far less potent.

 If the general rule you follow for regular coffee is two tablespoons for every cup of water, switch it to four tablespoons when using roasted acorn coffee.
 In other words, try using the double amount you would typically use.
-If the flavor is too intense, use three spoons next time to compare.

 If your acorns are very bitter, the regular method I taught you above might not be your best option.
 A fast boil (step 1) and another optional boil at the end (step 4) may not be enough to remove all the tannins, which are the main reason for the bitterness.